aragon/hack/docs/guides-agent-app.md

 # Interacting with Aragon Agent

-## Introduction
+## Introducing `dao act`

-*Note to self: introduce and explain the need for `dao act`*
+`dao act` is the main way we'll interact with Aragon Agent.
+It's the command we use to perform transactions with Aragon Agent directly from aragonCLI.

 According to the documentation:

 >`dao act` provides some syntax sugar over `dao exec` for executing actions using Agent app instances in a DAO.

-*Note to self: Explain `dao act` in detail*
+Like `dao exec` it takes at least three arguments:

+1. The address of the Agent app you want to use to perform an action.

+2. The address of an **external contract** or **the address of an app** within a DAO.

-An important point to note is that we need to pass in the [full signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) of the method we wish to execute.
+3. The [full signature](https://developer.mozilla.org/en-US/docs/Glossary/Signature/Function) of the method we wish to execute in either the external contract or the app we specified in the second arugument.

-For example, if we want to execute the `vote` method of a Voting app we would pass in `vote(unint256,bool,bool)`.

-And if we wanted to interact with `confirmTransaction` method of a [Gnosis Multisig](https://wallet.gnosis.pm/#/wallets) we would pass in `confirmTransaction(uint256)`.
+>For example if we wanted to execute the `vote` method of a Voting app we would pass in its full signature `vote(unint256,bool,bool)` as the third argument.
+And if we wanted to execute the `confirmTransaction` method of a [Gnosis Multisig](https://wallet.gnosis.pm/#/wallets) we would pass in `confirmTransaction(uint256)`.

-With that in mind, let's take a look at a few examples / use cases.
+The remaining arguments are the arguments which the method we specified in our third argument will be executed with.

+Don't worry if it's not completely clear to you how `dao act` works at this stage.
+The following use cases should make things clear!

-## Voting in another organization
+## Use case A: Voting in another organization

 Let's start by seeing how we can use the Agent app to allow one Aragon organization to participate as a stakeholder in another.